-Smart contract wallets (smart wallets) enable the creation of a non-custodial wallet that streamlines user experience to resemble traditional consumer-friendly banking solutions.
+Smart contract wallets (smart wallets) are a spinoff of non-custodial wallets that streamlines user experience to resemble traditional consumer-friendly banking solutions.

 Top Smart Contract Wallets

-Argent Wallet: Aims to offer a “radically better crypto wallet” that allows users to enjoy the future of the web through smart wallets for Ethereum-based cryptocurrencies and apps.
-These smart wallets boast no paper backups, simple addresses, and free transactions.
+Argent Wallet: Argent offers a “radically better crypto wallet” that boast no paper backups, simple addresses, and free transactions.
 Argent’s mission is to help everyone benefit from the decentralized web and is said to be inspired by the potential to reverse the massive concentration of wealth and power of today’s internet.

 DeFi Wallet Comparison